On this page

 - What am I afraid of losing control over in my waking life?

-- Where do I feel unsupported or like the ground is unstable beneath me?
+- Where do I feel unsupported, as if the ground is unstable beneath me?

-- What would happen if I surrendered control in the situation causing anxiety?
+- What would happen if I surrendered control in the situation causing my anxiety?

-- Am I clinging to something or someone I actually need to release?
+- Am I clinging to something or someone that I actually need to release?

 - What would it feel like to trust the fall instead of fighting it?